 Tell us what you like, don’t like or what you think merits a webinar or a discussion group.
 This is your resource and our aim is to improve it continuously with your input.

 Who’s behind CLL?

 What is your relationship with RPC

-The Centre for Legal Leadership was founded by RPC – which is best known as a law firm.
-The firm's partners have invested in setting up the Centre in the form of a website stocked with pertinent content.
-The Centre will evolve over time to provide networking events and services – particularly around professional development and education.
+The Centre for Legal Leadership was founded by and continues to be sponsored by RPC – which is best known as a law firm.
+The firm's partners have invested in setting up the Centre in the form of a website delivering content relevant to those with in-house responsibilities and events on topical issues – also providing the opportunity to network with other in-house lawyers.
+The Centre will evolve over time to provide other services – particularly around professional development and education.

-RPC's investment in the Centre is aimed at helping in-house lawyers with the aspects of their role beyond the purely legal.
+RPC's sponsorship of the Centre is aimed at helping in-house lawyers with the aspects of their role beyond the purely legal.
 Of course the firm hopes these value-added services will raise awareness of RPC and its wider offering available to existing and future clients, but there will be no hard sell of that side of the business.
-Most of The Centre's services are free – and the cost of provision is borne by RPC – with some contributions from other featured organisations and individuals.
-Specialist and tailored services from the Centre and its staff, eg bespoke education, will be charged for by agreement.
+Most of The Centre's services are free – and the cost of provision is covered by sponsorship – with some contributions from other featured organisations and individuals.
+Specialist and tailored services from the Centre and its staff, eg. bespoke education, will be charged for by agreement.